 American Speech-Language Hearing Association (ASHA) – ASHA is the national professional, scientific, and credentialing association for more than 166,000 audiologists, speech-language pathologists, speech, language, and hearing scientists, audiology and speech-language pathology support personnel, and students.
-Learn more about ASHA.

 Multiple Chemical Sensitivities

 The Human Ecology Action League, Inc. (HEAL®) – HEAL’s purpose is to serve those whose health has been adversely affected by environmental exposures, to provide information to those concerned about the health effects of chemicals, and to alert the general public about the potential dangers of chemicals.
-Learn more about HEAL.